blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-Called for every key (at least once) that could be (part of) a match.
+Called for every key that could be (part of) a match.
 If function is defined and returns true, all nested entries under the current key are excluded from search and from the final result.

 #### callbackFn